-IFRS 16 Leases has not been adopted but is expected to have a material impact on the financial statements.
+IFRS 16 Leases has not been adopted and is too early to judge the impact on the financial statements.
 CIPFA has issued a statement from the CIPFA/LASAAC that the implementation of the IFRS 16 leases will be deferred until 1 April 2022 due to the impact of COVID-19.